maxcfry/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/maxwellfry/)

-As a software developer and with an academic background in philosophy and live music, I am accustomed to adapting to new professions and finding unexpected connections between unrelated skillsets.
+As a software developer and with an academic background in philosophy and music, I am accustomed to adapting to new professions and finding unexpected connections between unrelated skillsets.
 I am looking for a role as a junior software developer because I am passionate about finding logical and creative solutions to complex problems.

 I achieved a Masters with Distinction and a First-Class Bachelor's Degree in Philosophy from Durham University, taught myself the basics of software development, and spent four intense months learning TDD (Test-Driven-Development) and OOP (Object-Oriented-Programming) in two primary language stacks (Ruby and JavaScript) at Makers Academy, a coding boot camp.
 I learnt full language stacks in short timeframes, familiarised myself with foreign technologies and Agile best practices and applied what I had learnt each week to produce 25 applications.
 Aside from Software Development and Philosophy, I have also previously worked as a professional Live Musician, Grade 8 Bass Guitarist and Actor.

 A career in tech excites me because it provides an opportunity to consolidate the analytical and creative skills I have acquired through philosophy and music.
-I look forward to building imaginative programs and refining my software development skills with seasoned professionals.
+I look forward to building imaginative programs and refining my software development skills alongside seasoned professionals.